DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 ```

 ## Further experiments
-This walk-through focused on the success path so far
+This quickstart focused on the success path:

-* client was able to request token
+* The client was able to request a token.
-* client could use the token to access the API
+* The client could use the token to access the API.

-You can now try to provoke errors to learn how the system behaves, e.g.
+You can now try to provoke errors to learn how the system behaves, e.g.:

-* try to connect to IdentityServer when it is not running (unavailable)
+* Try to connect to IdentityServer when it is not running (unavailable).
-* try to use an invalid client id or secret to request the token
+* Try to use an invalid client id or secret to request the token.
-* try to ask for an invalid scope during the token request
+* Try to ask for an invalid scope during the token request.
-* try to call the API when it is not running (unavailable)
+* Try to call the API when it is not running (unavailable).
-* don't send the token to the API
+* Don't send the token to the API.
-* configure the API to require a different scope than the one in the token
+* Configure the API to require a different scope than the one in the token.